thuchula6792/uq-vae/README.md

                                         network and training related objects

 ## projects:
 * Contains project specific wrappers and routines.
-Note that drivers are agnostic to the project.
+Note that the drivers are agnostic to the project.
 Project dependent codes are all stored in utils_project
 * drivers:
     * `training_.py`:                  Drives the training routine.
 Consists of the Hyperparameter class and calls the FilePaths class and the training_routine